-One of the best on-leash dog walks along Sydney’s Northern Beaches is the Narrabeen Lagoon Trail.
-A relatively flat walk, a 8.5km multi-use path loops all the way around Narrabeen Lagoon, just behind the suburb of Narrabeen, and leashed dogs are welcome.
+One of the best longer on-leash dog walks along Sydney’s Northern Beaches is the Narrabeen Lagoon Trail.
+A relatively flat walk, a 8.4km multi-use path loops all the way around Narrabeen Lagoon, just behind the suburb of Narrabeen, and leashed dogs are welcome.

-As it’s a loop walk, you can begin and end at any of the carparks situated at different points around the lagoon.
-Alternatively, if 8.5km is too long for your pup (the full walk takes 2-3 hours), skip completing the whole loop and just return to your starting point.
+As it’s a loop walk, you can begin and end at any of the carparks or street entry points situated at different points around the lagoon.
+Alternatively, if 8.4km loop is too long for your pup (it takes at least 2 hours), skip completing the whole loop and just return to your starting point.